devdixit-dev/Daily-Expense-Tracker/README.md

 ## 🚀 Features

 - Add, edit, and delete expenses
-- Categorize expenses (e.g., Food, Transport, Entertainment, etc.)
+- Categorize expenses (feature not released yet...)
-- View total expenses for the day, week, and month
+- View total expenses for the day, week, and month (feature not released yet...)
 - UI for mobile app
 - Store data? connect to backend for persistent storage
-- Optional authentication (if implemented)
+- authentication

 ## 🛠️ Tech Stack